Jason Smith - Patron

 Andrea has had a distinguished career in the arts, cultural policy and arts education.
 She has held Chief Executive and Board roles in Federal and State government and in education.
 She retired in 2008 as the Director/CEO of the VCA after 14 years.

-Carol currently runs her own consultancy practice, is an executive coach in ASX 100 companies and a cultural tour leader.
+Andrea currently runs her own consultancy practice, is an executive coach in ASX 100 companies and a cultural tour leader.
 She has served on a wide variety of Boards at international, national and state level covering cultural, health promotion, cultural and public diplomacy, urban renewal and design, tourism and innovation agendas.

 She has a BA Dip Ed (Univ of Sydney), MBA (MBS Univ of Melb) with executive education at Harvard and AGSM.
-She is a fellow of the Aust Institute of Company Directors.
+She is a fellow of the Australian Institute of Company Directors.
 In 2003 she was awarded an Order of Australia and in 2004 the Melbourne Achiever Award for Creativity and Innovation.

 Sigrid Thornton - Patron